한국센서학회 학술지영문홈페이지

 These oxygen vacancies play a role in converting hydrogen gas into protons via the following reaction.

-where (2H)O is proton bound to oxygen vacancy.
+where (2H)O∙∙ is proton bound to oxygen vacancy.

 3. RESULTS AND DISCUSSION

-We ran ten sets resultsf experiments, as presented in Table 1, by immersing the sensor into the preheated furnace of Fig. 4(b) to obtain the corresponding sets of EMF and temperature for a given hydrogen concentration ranging from 2% to 9%.
+We ran ten sets of experiments, as presented in Table 1, by immersing the sensor into the preheated furnace of Fig. 4(b) to obtain the corresponding sets of EMF and temperature for a given hydrogen concentration ranging from 2% to 9%.
 The measurements were performed by obtaining the EMF, Es, and the corresponding temperature, Ts, when the EMF was stabilized.
 In contrast, the sensor’s temperature increased upon dipping the sensor into the furnace.
 Here, the sensor was inserted into the furnace at two different temperatures of 600 and 650 oC to give a different heating rate.

 Table 1.